Coherent analogues of matrix factorizations and relative singularity categories: Introduction

-\begin{proof} The proof is completely similar to that of Theorem~\ref{main-theorem}.
-It uses Corollaries~\ref{w-flat-cor}(b), \ref{exotic-derived-matrix-cor}(h), \ref{w-flat-cor}(e), and~\ref{exotic-derived-matrix-cor}(c).
 Alternatively, one can prove that the functor $\Sigma'$ is fully faithful in the same way as it was done for the functor~$\Sigma$ in~\cite[Theorem~3.4]{Or3}, and deduce the assertion that the left vertical arrow is fully faithful from the orthogonality.

-Note that one check in a straightforward way that the functor $\Sigma'$ annihilates the objects coacyclic with respect to $(X,\L,w)\qcoh_\lf$.
+Note that one can check in a straightforward way that the functor $\Sigma'$ annihilates the objects coacyclic with respect to $(X,\L,w)\qcoh_\lf$.
 This provides another proof of Corollary~\ref{exotic-derived-matrix-cor}(d), working in the assumption that $w$~is a local nonzero-divisor. \end{proof}

 The functors $\Sigma$ and $\Sigma'$ together with the direct image functors~$i_\circ$ form the commutative diagram of an embedding of ``exact sequences'' of triangulated functors

 The leftmost vertical arrow is fully faithful by Corollary~\ref{exotic-derived-matrix-cor}(j).
 The other two vertical arrows are fully faithful by Orlov's theorem~\cite[Proposition~1.13]{Or1} claiming that the functor $\sD^\b_\Sing(X)\rarrow\sD'_\Sing(X)$ is fully faithful for any separated Noetherian scheme~$X$ with enough vector bundles.
 The leftmost nontrivial terms in both lines are the kernels of the rightmost arrows by Theorem~\ref{main-theorem} and Proposition above.